Dr. Shadnaz Asgari

 Dr. Asgari's research is at the intersection of electrical engineering, computer science, and medicine.
 She employs computational and mathematical modeling tools, advanced signal processing algorithms, and artificial intelligence techniques to deliver practical solutions for various biomedical applications.
 Currently, her research is in the area of computational physiology with the involvement of CSULB undergraduate, master's, and Ph.D. students.

-Dr. Asgari was honored with a 2021 CSULB Distinguished Faculty Scholarly and Creative Achievement Award, and a 2020 CSU Faculty Innovation and Leadership Award for her work building the Biomedical Engineering Department and increasing representation in STEM.
+Dr. Asgari was honored with a 2023 CSULB President Outstanding Professor Award, a 2021 CSULB Distinguished Faculty Scholarly and Creative Achievement Award, and a 2020 CSU Faculty Innovation and Leadership Award for her work building the Biomedical Engineering Department and increasing representation in STEM.
 She is also the recipient of a 2018 Google exploreCSR award, 2015 CSULB Early Academic Career Excellence Award, 2011 UCLA Brain Injury Research Center Young Investigator Award, and 2010 Best Poster Award at the International Conference on Intracranial Pressure and Brain Monitoring.
 In 2016, she was inducted into CSULB's National Academy of Inventors chapter.
 Her research has resulted in publication of more than 80 peer-reviewed research papers.